-From April 2017, new rules came into force which mean that the responsibility for operating IR35 now lies in the hands of clients rather than contractors themselves.
-Currently the new legislation applies only to public sector contracts.
+From April 2017, new rules came into force which means that the responsibility for operating IR35 now lies in the hands of clients rather than contractors themselves.

-Since the Intermediaries Legislation (IR35) was first implemented in 2000 – to clamp down on what was believed to be a growing practice of ‘disguised employment’, successive governments have stated that the original rules have not been effective enough in deterring people from ‘tax motivated incorporation’.
+The Intermediaries Legislation (IR35) was first implemented in 2000 – to clamp down on what was believed to be a growing practice of ‘disguised employment’.

 A disguised employee is someone who conducts their work in the same manner, subject to the same rules and supervision as a traditional employee… but is paid via a limited company.

 The 2016 Autumn Statement confirmed the Chancellor’s intentions behind the new rules:

 This reform will help to tackle the high levels of non-compliance with the current rules and means that those working in a similar way to employees in the public sector will pay the same taxes as employees.